May 2023

 FACE IT has also responded to Hart stating that for a number of reasons we do not feel able to support the application.
 Our response can be read in this link

-The consultation period ends on 14 January and the application is due to be determined by 18 February 2021.
+The consultation period ended on 14 January and the application was due to be determined by 18 February 2021.